datarobot-community/dogsnap-workshop/README.md

-# Dog Breed ClasssifAIer, powered by DataRobot Visual AI
+# Dog Breed ClasssifAIer, powered by DataRobot Visual AI - WORKSHOP VERSION

+Thgis is the workshop version of the DogSnap app

 > _Find a dog.
 Take a photo of a dog.
 Describe the dog.
 Upload to the AI 🤖🧠☁️.
 Learn what breed the dog is.
 Easy enough with DataRobot._